jdgiles26/gbox/README.md

 ### Use Cases
 #### 1. Call an Uber

+**Prompt**: Open Uber and book a ride to The Chinese University of Hong Kong now.

 <video src="https://github.com/user-attachments/assets/804c3bf4-8269-4d3b-88b0-52ad3b74aec2" width="720" height="1448"></video>

 #### 1. Use DoorDash/Foodpanda to order food delivery.